 The Stamps.com service agreement contains a mandatory pre-dispute arbitration provision that prohibits consumers from filing or participating in a class action to resolve disputes with Stamps.com.
 As such, consumers cannot realistically confront the practice, and state and federal authorities should considering investigating the matter.

-This reviewer shared experience about not as described and wants this business to "state or federal authorities commence investigation to (1) change stamps.com's practices (i.e., (1) its disclosures regarding the promo & (2) its refund practices & representations) to make whole all consumers who have been deceived and injured". mbonness is overall dissatisfied with Stamps.
-Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.
+Preferred solution: State or federal authorities commence investigation to (1) change Stamps.com's practices (i.e., (1) its disclosures regarding the promo & (2) its refund practices & representations) to make whole all consumers who have been deceived and injured..